 Certified Public Accountants (CPA) are professionals that handle financial tasks involved in running a business.
 This includes activities such as bookkeeping, preparing tax returns, profit-and-loss statements and financial planning.

 While every CPA is an accountant, not all accountants are CPAs.
 The difference between an accountant and a CPA is that, in addition to being an accountant, a CPA has met experience and educational requirements in the state that they reside in and has passed the state’s Uniform CPA Exam.

-Contrary to what some may believe, CPAs perform many functions outside of simply filing tax returns.
+Contrary to what some may believe, CPAs perform many functions outside simply filing tax returns.
 In fact, some of the services CPAs provide include, but are not limited to:

 - Tax preparation and services.
 This is probably what CPAs are best known for and the most popular career path for aspiring accountants.
-CPAs can handle many different aspects of tax preparation, including preparing various client tax forms such as property and income tax returns.
+CPAs can handle many aspects of tax preparation, including preparing various client tax forms such as property and income tax returns.
 If your business is audited by the IRS or other types of issues arise, a CPA can counsel you through it.
 They can also help you prevent these issues while minimizing your tax liability as much as possible.